bellogo/wallaceV2/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-To run this project, you will need to have `npm` already installed locally
+You will need to have `node` installed in other to use `npm` which will be needed to install the dependencies needed.

 ### Setup
 `Clone the project and cd into the directory`